Global optimization for the portfolio selection model with high-order moments: Numerical Experiments

-The $\bar{x}=(x_{1}, x_{2}) $ represents the investment proportion of the stocks $S_1$ and $S_2$, thus $1-x_1-x_2$ represents the investment proportion of the stock $S_3$.
-The (\ref{eq:m-v}) is a deterministic polynomial optimization problem, and we can solve for its optimal value and solution
+The $\bar{x}=(x_{1}, x_{2})^T $ represents the investment proportion of the stocks $S_1$ and $S_2$, thus $1-x_1-x_2$ represents the investment proportion of the stock $S_3$.
+The polynomial optimziation problem (\ref{eq:m-v}) can be solved globally by Moment-SOS relaxations.
+The optimal value and solution are

 It implies that the best investment proportion is